salt-die/sacks/README.md

     * BloomFilter - A memory-efficient data structure with probabalistic membership checks.  (requires `bitarray`)
     * DisjointSetForest (or UnionFind) - A collection of disjoint sets with very fast `union` and `find` operations.
     * OrderedSet - An ordered set.
+    * RefinementPartition - A collection of disjoint subsets with very fast refinement.
+The dual of UnionFind.
     * Setch - Set with choice.
 Exposes a sequence of the items of the set, `as_sequence`, for use with `random` module.